Skip to main content

 Intermediate

 The feeling of being metabolically “stuck” often corresponds to a state of cellular deafness, where hormonal messages are sent but not effectively received.
-This breakdown in communication is frequently a result of changes in the number and affinity of on or within your cells.
+This breakdown in communication is frequently a result of changes in the number and affinity of hormone receptors on or within your cells.

 The body, in its intricate wisdom, possesses mechanisms to regulate receptor populations, a process known as up-regulation or down-regulation.
 When hormone levels are chronically high, cells may protect themselves from overstimulation by reducing the number of available receptors, a process called down-regulation.